 Psychosocial hazards represent a major Occupational Health and Safety (OHS) issue and are poised to eclipse many other hazards in terms of direct and indirect costs, contribution to ill health, and importance to businesses and their undertakings.
-Fatigue ó defined as õdecreased capability to perform mental or physical work, produced as a function of inadequate sleep, circadian disruption or time on taskö (Brown, 1994) ó is recognised as a significant OHS psychosocial hazard due to its relationship with working time and influence on both physical and mental function.
-After brief consideration of the historical context of fatigue as an OHS hazard and the extent of the problem, this chapter outlines the mechanisms of action of fatigue and its consequences.
-Control of fatigue-related hazards via implementation of Fatigue Risk Management System (FRMSs) are discussed, with particular reference to the Defences in Depth (DiD) Model.
+Fatigue - defined as "decreased capability to perform mental or physical work, produced as a function of inadequate sleep, circadian disruption or time on task" (Brown, 1994) - is recognised as a significant OHS psychosocial hazard due to its relationship with working time and influence on both physical and mental function.
+After brief consideration of the historical context of fatigue as an OHS hazard and the extent of the problem, this chapter outlines the mechanisms of action of fatigue Risk Management System (FRMSs) are discussed, with particular reference to the Defences in Depth (DiD) Model.
 Finally, implications for OHS practice are considered.